-Table GH: Typical Permit Processing Timelines
+Table H: Typical Permit Processing Timelines

-Action/Request Processing Time Comments Environmental Impact Report 9-12 months Processing and review time limits controlled through CEQA.
-Adopted by the City Council.
-Initial Study/Mitigated Negative 6-9 months Processing time can be extended if the project has a Declaration longer review and approval period.
-Adopted by the City Council.
-General Plan Amendment 10-12 months Government Code Section 65358 limits the number of times any element of the General Plan can be amended each calendar year.
+Action/Request Processing Time Comments General Plan Amendment 10-12 months Government Code Section 65358 limits the number of times any element of the General Plan can be amended each calendar year.
 Requires a public hearing for the City Council.
-Zone Change 8-12 months Certain procedures and time limits established by Gov. Code Sections 65854-65857.
+Zone Change 8-12 months Certain procedures and time limits established by ( Code Sections 65854-65857.
 Approved by the City Council.
 Tentative Parcel Map 45-60 days Approved by the City Council.
 Tentative Tract Map 6-8 months Approved by the City Council.
 Variance 3-4 months Approved by the City Council.
 Conditional Use Permits 3-4 months Approved by the City Council.